 The Servo Limits should be adjusted to ensure the gimbal servos don’t bind.

-If set to -15/+15 the servo will reach -30°/+30° (its limit) when the ‘copter reaches -15°/+15°)
+eg. If set to -60/+60 the output will reach Min/Max (its limit) when the ‘copter reaches -60°/+60°.
+If set to -15/+15 the servo will reach Min/Max (its limit) when the ‘copter reaches -15°/+15°)

-“Retract Angles” refer to the position of the gimbal when the mount’s mode is “retracted” (i.e. MNT_MODE=0).
+Retract Angles refer to the position of the gimbal when the mount’s mode is “retracted” (i.e. MNT1_DEFLT_MODE=0).
 “Retracted” normally means when the gimbal is pulled into the body of the aircraft which is generally not relevant for multicopters.

-“Neutral Angles” refer to the position of the gimbal when the mount is first initialised.
+Neutral Angles refers to the position of the gimbal when the mount is first initialized.
 This is normally facing straight forward.

-“Control Angles” are parameters to allow control of the gimbal from a ground station perhaps using a joystick.
+Control Angles are parameters to allow control of the gimbal from a ground station perhaps using a joystick.
 These values are overwritten by the ground station so there’s no point in updating them on the MP screen.